aws-samples/serverless-observability-workshop/workshop/content/020_prerequisites/aws_event/_index.en.md

 {{% notice warning %}}
-Only complete this section if you are at an AWS hosted event (such as re:Invent, Roadshoows, Immersion Day, or any other event hosted by an AWS employee).
+Only complete this section if you are at an AWS hosted event (such as re:Invent, Roadshows, Immersion Day, or any other event hosted by an AWS employee).
 If you are running the workshop on your own, go to:

 [Start the workshop on your own](../self_paced/).